 — Elon Musk (@elonmusk) March 24, 2017

 Tesla has a feature others don’t, Autopilot.
 They market it as an autonomous driving feature but in reality, it is currently just an advanced adaptive cruise control system.
-Others have similar systems, in a sense, but don’t claim it has having the capability for future self-driving.
+Others have similar systems, in a sense, but don’t claim it as having the capability for future self-driving.
 Going back to Tesla’s bold claims, whenever a Tesla Autopilot crash occurs, people question the technology’s potential.
 They’re skeptical about autonomous driving and Tesla is the automaker most vocal about making it work.
-Autopilot tech with full self-driving capabilities continue to be spouted as safe yet there’s a crash every 1.58 million miles while under Autopilot.
-Many would like that number to be zero if they’re going to trust the car with their life.
+Autopilot tech with full self-driving capabilities continue to be spouted as safe yet there’s a crash every 3.27 million miles while under Autopilot.
+While the low rate is certainly impressive, many would like that number to be zero if they’re going to trust the car with their life.
 But that tech takes time to perfect and might one day just get there.

 As a result, Tesla crashes are looked under a microscope.
 They’ll continue to be as long as Tesla makes claims setting them above the rest of the industry.
 Sure, data is in their favor, but there are some that won’t do the research or believe the current numbers aren’t good enough.
 They’d rather remain skeptical of tech they don’t yet trust.
 Electric cars and self-driving tech is Tesla’s present but the auto industries future.
 Tesla is setting the foundation for others while taking safety as a serious concern.

 Some would like to claim that Tesla’s are unsafe, prone to fires, and that Autopilot will run you off a cliff.
-While that all sound great on your TV, it’s all statistically inaccurate.
+While that all sound great on your TV and new feed, it’s, for the most part, all statistically inaccurate.
 They might not be able to prove themselves as the safest car on the road, their claims for current Autopilot standards might be a tad bit too high, but facts are facts and Tesla’s are not any less safe than the average car.
+The company takes major steps to ensure safety even continuously improving older cars by updating their thermal management systems or safety features over-the-air.

 “It’s really incredibly irresponsible of any journalists with integrity to write an article that would lead people to believe that autonomy is less safe”